holmes24678/mycobot280/README.md

 ```
 $ ros2 run mycobot280 send_joint_angles_node
 ```
-This will perform the forward Kinematics by sending the joint_angles to moveit for Manipulation. you will get the following outpuy
+This will perform the forward Kinematics by sending the joint_angles to moveit for Manipulation. you will get the following output

 #### 2. Performing Inverse Kinematics.
 Launch the robot in gazebo and moveit Respectively by using the commands(Aleready Given)